moxiegirl/getstarted/content/mac/step_two.md

 A Docker image, though, is capable of much more.
 An image can start software as complex as a database, wait for you (or someone else) to add data, store the data for later use, and then wait for the next person.

 Who built the `hello-world` software image though?
 In this case, Docker did but anyone can.
 Docker lets people (or companies) create and share software through Docker images.
-Using Docker, you don't have to worry about whether your computer can run the software in an image &mdash; a Docker container *can always run it*.
+Using Docker, you don't have to worry about whether your computer can run the software in a Docker image &mdash; a Docker container *can always run it*.

 ## Where to go next